mt-upc/SegAugment/README.md

 The following steps can be run in parallel:

+#### Step 1: Segmentation

-Step 1.
-Segmentation: Get an alternative segmentation for each document in the training set with SHAS.
+Get an alternative segmentation for each document in the training set with SHAS.

 ```bash
 conda activate shas